c-factory/collections/docs/vector/add_item_to_vector.md

     void add_item_to_vector(vector_t *iface, void *item);
 ```

-Adds an item to the end of the vector.
+Adds an item to the end of a vector.

 ## Parameters